 The return hike from its base to the 7,516ft (2,291m) peak can be done in one day, but it is a challenge and important that you start early, leaving yourself six hours minimum to get up and back.

-At the southern tip of Kagoshima Prefecture sits a perfectly formed conical dormant volcano, Mt.
+At the southern tip of Kagoshima Prefecture on Kyushu sits a perfectly formed conical dormant volcano, Mt.
 Kaimon.
-The path to the summit is really easy to follow, and the trailhead is just a 30 minute walk from Kaimon station.
+The path to the summit is really easy to follow, and the trailhead is just a 30-minute walk from Kaimon station.

 Surrounded by flower fields and crystal clear lakes, the views as you hike to the top of Mt.
 Kaimon are stunning.
 Depending on how long you spend up top admiring the views, expect the return hike to take four to five hours.
 You must bring your own supplies (including water) before starting this trek, as there are no huts to buy food or water from along the way.

 Mt.
 Chokai is an active volcano with a phenomenal 7,336ft (2,236m) peak.
-Bordering Akita and Yamagata Prefectures, the five to seven hour return hike takes you across fields of blooming alpine flowers, lakes and spots of snow throughout the year.
+Bordering Akita and Yamagata Prefectures on Honshu, the eight- to ten-hour return hike to the summit takes you across fields of blooming alpine flowers, lakes and spots of snow throughout the year.